ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 ### ["Simple Made Easy"](https://www.infoq.com/presentations/Simple-Made-Easy/) by Rich Hickey

 "Easy" and "Hard" is a description of the effort required to get to the solution.
-"Simple" and "Complex" is the property of a solution.
+"Simple" and "Complex" are the properties of a solution.
 It could be easy to get to a complex solution and quite difficult to get to a simple one.

 Once I understood it, my reasoning about the selection of the best solution became way more objective.